essif-lab/framework/docs/terminology-plugin-instructions.md

 id: term
 title: Term page
 stage: draft
-hoverText: This hover text will appear in the documentation page that you reference this term
+hoverText: "This hover text will appear in the documentation page that you reference this term."
 ---

 ### Term explanation